mehmani/DNNs-for-EEG-Signals/README.md

     </tr>
     </table>

-## Model:
+## Model
-Bidirectional LSTM convolutional networks classifier with the following stricture is used for this study:
+Bidirectional LSTM networks with convolutional layer to extract the siganl features is used as a classifier with the arcitecture illsutrated in Fig. 1, is used in this study:

 <p align="center">
   <img src="model_plot.png" width="500"/>
   <figcaption>Figure 1 : Model Architecturee</figcaption>
 </p>

+## Result
+Here, a trained classifieres on the data from all but one student, is tested on the held-out student.
+The procedure is performed for each student and the acciracy of the classificatio is presented in Figure 2

+Figure 3 and Figure 4 show the recently published results using the same data set and accuracy metrics.

+## Code
+The code is presented here

+## Refrences
+[1]
+[2]